 SJCC continues to participate with the weekly Community re-entry support group for ex-offenders and has developed special helping relationships with some of the participants.
 The Transformation Society has secured a resident house.

-SJCC held five special collections throughout the most recent church year for selected social programs being impacted by increased community need and funding cuts donating over $4000.
+SJCC held several special collections throughout the most recent church year for selected social programs being impacted by increased community need and funding cuts donating almost $10,000!
 These included the following:

 - Lincoln School

 - Afghan Asylum Seekers Resettlement